basecamp/policies/privacy/NerdsWithKeyboards-subprocessors/index.md

 ---
-title: Backpack Subprocessors
+title: Nerds With Keyboards Subprocessors
-description: All the third-party subprocessors that we use to run Backpack.
+description: All the third-party subprocessors that we use to run Nerds With Keyboards.
 ---

-# Backpack subprocessors
+# Nerds With Keyboards subprocessors

 *Last updated: July 18, 2022*

-We use third party subprocessors, such as cloud computing providers and customer support software, to run Backpack.
+We use third party subprocessors, such as cloud computing providers and customer support software, to run Nerds With Keyboards.
 We establish GDPR-compliant data processing agreements with each subprocessor, extending [GDPR safeguards](../index.md) everywhere personal data is processed.

 The following is a list of personal data subprocessors we use.
 These subprocessors are all located in the United States: